ert135/weather-app/README.md

 - Add city search feature to add items to city list
 - Fetch a city iamge for the weather detials page
 - Allow users to save a list of cities locally
+- provide 7 day forcast for each city, aswell as daily data
 - Use a pre-made component library for presentational componments
 - Add linting/formatting pre commit hooks
 - Fix tailwind dependency issue